13 Essential Corporate Giving & Philanthropy Statistics

 These programs also take a few other forms.
 For example, fundraising matches are another type of matching gift program, but these are tied to a fundraising event.
 Essentially, a participant’s employer will match the money they raise through sponsorships or other donations, such as for a walk or bikeathon.

-Higher matching gift caps yield higher employee engagement.
+11. Higher matching gift caps yield higher employee engagement.

 Source: Double the Donation Data

 The higher the maximum donation amounts for matching gifts, the more employees will engage with the matching gift program.
 For example, maximums that are set at $1,000 see a 12% employee engagement rate, while maximums between $1,001 and $10,000 have an 18% engagement rate.
-Finally, any maximum beyond $10,000 sees an engagement rate up to 40%.
+Finally, any maximum beyond $10,000 sees an engagement rate of up to 40%.

-96% of employees strongly prefer that their company matches donations made directly to a nonprofit, rather than only matching donations through a workplace giving platform.
+12. 96% of employees strongly prefer that their company matches donations made directly to a nonprofit, rather than only matching donations through a workplace giving platform.

 Source: Double the Donation Data

-Companies offering matching gift programs have the choice to match gifts made directly to an organization (through their website, campaign page, direct mail, etc.) or solely to match donations processed through their CSR platform.
-From an employee perspective, nearly all donors have a strong or very strong preference for more options—i.e., directly to the nonprofit and through the workplace giving software—over fewer options.
-Research shows that companies that offer multiple ways to participate in matching gifts see significantly higher levels of employee participation!
+Companies offering matching gift programs can match gifts made directly to an organization or solely match donations processed through their CSR platform.
+Nearly all donors have a strong or very strong preference for more giving options.

-Last year, General Electric matched almost $18 million in donations from employees to a wide range of nonprofit organizations and educational institutions.
+13. In 2022, General Electric matched almost $18 million in donations from employees to a wide range of nonprofit organizations and educational institutions.

-Microsoft is one of the largest contributors of matching gift and volunteer grant funds.
+14. Microsoft is one of the largest contributors of matching gift and volunteer grant funds.

 Source: Microsoft Corporate Responsibility